getgauge/docs.gauge.org/plugin.rst

     Gauge projects can be created and run in IntelliJ IDEA by using the `Gauge plugin <https://github.com/getgauge/Intellij-Plugin/blob/master/README.md>`__ for IntelliJ IDEA.
     This plugin supports Gauge with Java only.

-.. cssclass:: dynamic-content visualstudio

-    Gauge projects can be created and run in Visual Studio by using the `Gauge extension <https://github.com/getgauge/gauge-visualstudio/blob/master/README.md>`__  for Visual Studio.
-    This plugin currently supports Gauge with C#.

 .. _other_plugins: